thebaldgeek/thebaldgeek.github.io/vhf-acars.md

 Note that you can NOT use your existing ADSB one, the frequencies are not even close.
 * 1 x coax cable, length for your installation.
 The good thing here is the frequency of ACARS is much lower than ADSB, so the coax loss is much lower.
 A good starter is [RG-8x](https://www.amazon.com/s?k=rg-8x&crid=3QO4RHETIF7KL&sprefix=rg-%2Caps%2C212&ref=nb_sb_ss_ts-doa-p_7_3), a bit more harder to work with is [RG-213](https://www.amazon.com/s?k=rg-213&crid=2LGFNZMSJ9TVW&sprefix=rg-213%2Caps%2C126&ref=nb_sb_noss_1).
 A lot of folks use [KMR240](https://www.amazon.com/gp/product/B09ZPCM98C) coax.
 Since its receive only, you can use good quality 75 ohm outdoor TV cable if you like [Amazon](https://www.amazon.com/s?k=75+ohm+outdoor+coax+cable&ref=nb_sb_noss).
 BTW, one of the reasons you can mix and match like this is because most SDRs are NOT 50 ohm input, they vary and its really not an issue.
 * 1 x SMA splitter.
 You will need to split your antenna into 2 (or 3) SDRs if you plan to run both ACARS and VDL.
 [Amazon](https://www.amazon.com/Bingfu-Antenna-Splitter-Cellular-Amplifier/dp/B07STYNB6V/) This will get you started, if you need to split further, just look for the right combo of SMA male/female.
+If you are just decoding VDL with 1 antenna and 1 SDR, no splitter needed.
 * 1 or 2 or 3 x SDR.
 [RTLSDRv3](https://www.amazon.com/RTL-SDR-Blog-RTL2832U-Software-Defined/dp/B0129EBDS2/) or you can go for the [Orange ADSBEx](https://store.adsbexchange.com/products/adsbexchange-com-orange-r860-rtl2832u-0-5-ppm-tcxo-sdr-w-amp).
 Do NOT use the blue dongles, they are filtered for 1090Mhz ADSB and will not work on VHF-ACARS.
+Ovoid the RTL-SDR v4.
+They are snake oil and offer no improvement for anything above HF.
  * 1 x Raspbery Pi.
 You can use your existing ADSB Pi (Check the CPU load first), or put in a new Pi.
  * 1 x [USB Powered Hub](https://www.amazon.com/Anker-7-Port-Adapter-Charging-iPhone/dp/B014ZQ07NE/).
 If you end up using 3 ACARS dongles and your ADSB dongle (and perhaps a 978 dongle) on the same Pi, you will for sure need to run a powered hub.